alasca-association/tarook/docs/development/vault.rst

 -  The role-id and secret-id should be read from the filesystem on the remote node.
-By depending on ``vault-approle`` (only available in stage 2 and stage 3), the credentials are made available in the ``vault_node_role_id`` and ``vault_node_secret_id`` facts.
+By depending on ``vault-approle`` (only available in `k8s-core`), the credentials are made available in the ``vault_node_role_id`` and ``vault_node_secret_id`` facts.
 The role-id and secret-id are not otherwise known and it requires orchestrator access to obtain or reset them (which is not available